Gedsh/InviZible/README.md

 * [meefik/busybox](https://github.com/meefik/busybox)

-This product is produced independently from the **Tor®**, **DNSCrypt**, **Purple I2P** software and carries no guarantee from The Above Projects about quality, suitability or anything else.
+This product is produced independently from the **Tor®**, **DNSCrypt**, **Purple I2P** software and carries no guarantee from the above projects about quality, suitability or anything else.

 ## Donations